WATCH: New Orleans Saints defense “dialed in” as 2022 season approaches

-NEW ORLEANS— The Day 2 minicamp spotlight was on the New Orleans Saints defense as some familiar faces on the unit spoke with media for the first time this offseason.
+NEW ORLEANS (WGNO) — The Day 2 minicamp spotlight was on the New Orleans Saints defense as some familiar faces on the unit spoke with media for the first time this offseason.

 Saints veteran linebacker Demario Davis spoke with media for the first time this offseason about the defensive additions of both safeties Tyrann Mathieu and Marcus Maye, his former teammate in New York.